EscolaLMS/headless-format/source/index.md

 |      Advanced activity tracking       |        yes         |        yes        |
 |              Serverless               |         no         |        yes        |

-## Frontent.
+## Frontend.
 Implementation

-The implementation of ULAM courses are Frontend agnostinc.
-This means that the format itself doesn't describe how to render the course.
+The implementation of ULAM courses are Frontend agnostic.
+This means that the format itself does not describe how to render the course.

-The player should follow `cmi5` lanuch mode and all `xAPI` 9 verbs.
+The player should follow `cmi5` launch mode and all `xAPI` 9 verbs.

-Once the frontend application receice the ULAM content from the LMS endpoint is should parse it and create tree of lessons and topics.
+Once the frontend application retrieve the ULAM content from the LMS endpoint, it should parse it and create tree of lessons and topics.

 ### Single Page Application

-Modern web application does not require server side component to render its content, since evolution of JavaScript all of rendering is possible only in browser on the client side.
+Modern web application does not require server side component to render its content, since evolution of JavaScript all of rendering can be done client-side, utilising web browser functionality.

-A Single-page application (SPA) is a web app implementation that loads only a single web document, and then updates the body content of that single document via JavaScript API, which results in websites without loading whole new pages from the server, that finally result in performance gains and a more dynamic experience.
-Those kind off appliaction can load more quickly, fetching data in the background.
-Support of incremental updates, saving partially completed forms or documents without the user having to click a button to submit a form and wait for the whole page to reload.
-Also support of rich frontend behaviors, such as drag-and-drop, copy and paste, file picker, local files preview and editing and many more.
-Those kind of application can run in a disconnected mode, making updates to a client-side model that are eventually synchronized back to the server once a connection is re-established, which sometimes is names offline mode.
+A Single-page application (SPA) is a web app implementation that loads only a single web document, and then updates the body content of that single document via JavaScript API.
+As the web app only retrieves partial data from the server (and not whole rendered pages) it results in performance gains and a more dynamic experience - as the app can load everything more quickly, fetching data in the background as needed.
+SPA often come with support of incremental updates, saving partially completed forms or documents without the user having to click a button to submit a form and wait for the whole page to reload, support of rich frontend behaviors, such as drag-and-drop, copy and paste, file picker, local files preview and editing and many more.
+SPA can also run in a disconnected mode (sometimes called offline mode), making updates to a client-side model that are eventually synchronized back to the server once a connection is re-established.

 The client-side implementation of ULAM format can be Single Page Application becase the format itself just defines content data, leaving presentation model up to the implementation phase.
 The SPA would handle a logic and presentation layer.

 ### Progressive Web App

 Progressive Web Apps are web apps that use modern web technologies like service workers, manifests, in combination with progressive enhancement to give users an experience on par with native apps.
-They provide a number of advantages to users like the following
+They provide a number of advantages to users, some of which include the following:

-- **being installable** - users to have app icons on their home screen, and be able to tap to open apps into their own native container that feels nicely integrated with the underlying platform.
+- **being installable** - users can install the app to their device, to have the app icon shown on their home screen, and be able to tap to open the app into their own native container that feels nicely integrated with the underlying platform
-- **progressively enhanced** - provide an excellent experience to fully capable devices, and an acceptable experience to less capable browsers.
+- **progressively enhanced** - provide an excellent experience to fully capable devices, and an acceptable experience to less capable browsers
-- **responsively designed** - appliaction User Interfaces will fit any form factor: desktop, mobile, tablet, or whatever comes next.
+- **responsively designed** - application User Interfaces will fit any display sizes: desktop, mobile, tablet, or whatever comes next
-- **re-engageable** - ease with which users can be re-engaged by updates and new content, even when they aren't looking at the app or using their devices, eg Push Notifications.
+- **re-engageable** - ease with which users can be re-engaged by updates and new content, even when they are not looking at the app or using their devices, eg Push Notifications
 - **linkable** - ability to link to an app at a specific URL without the need for an app store or complex installation proces
 - **discoverable** - better representation in search engines, be easier to expose, catalog and rank, and have metadata usable by browsers to give them special capabilities.
-Also beong able to be installed be Operation System package managers and shops, eg Android Play.
+Also being able to be installed by Operating System package managers and shops, eg Android Play
 - **network independent** - can work when the network is unreliable, or even non-existent
-- **secure** - working in browser sandbox and takich take advantage of HTTPS make them secure.
+- **secure** - working in browser sandbox and taking advantage of HTTPS to make them secure

 The client-side implementation of ULAM format fits all capabilities to be a Progressive Web App without any special preparation.

 ### Topics Types

-`topic_type` is like `xAPI` word, it can be anything, the standard doesn't specify this except of the reserver `ulam` namespace.
+`topic_type` is like `xAPI` word, it can be anything, the standard doesn't specify this except of the reserved `ulam` namespace.

 ### Topics Types Content Players

 Once course is rendered, frontend should parse each topic type and display content depending on the type.

-The course itself is headless so it doesn't know what kind of enviroment and device it is being played on.
+The course itself is headless so it does not know what kind of environment and device it is being played on.

-Let take a video topic type as and example:
+Lets take a video topic type as an example:

 ```json
 {